PHANTOM-Platform/Monitoring/Monitoring_server/README.md

 | Node.js           | https://apr.apache.org/                            | >= 4.5    |
 | npm               | https://www.npmjs.com/                             | >= 1.3.6  |

+We use the version 2.4.0 of ElasticSearch instead of the last one 2.4.6, because the last version still not supports WebSockets.

 #### Installation of npm
 When using Ubuntu, for example, please install npm as follows: